History

 She is a member of the Council of Parents Advocates and Attorneys (COPAA) and California Association of Parent and Child Advocacy (CAPCA).
 She believes that each and every person deserves dignity and respect and the opportunity to be a contributing member of society.

 Carly brings an exceptional level of passion, dedication, and experienced perspective to each case.
-In her spare time, Carly enjoys Afro-Cuban dancing, running and being in nature with her daughter.
+In her spare time, Carly enjoys Afro-Cuban dancing, running and being in nature with her three children.

 Bar Admission